-NUR 290 Nursing Capstone:

-Advanced Clinical Practicum 4 credits
+NUR 290 Nursing Capstone: Advanced Clinical Practicum 4

-(2.5 credits didactic, 1.0 lab credit, 0.5 credits clinical)

-Prerequisites: Written English, Life Span Developmental

-Psychology, Sociology, Anatomy & Physiology,

-Microbiology, College-level Math, all Phase 1 and

-2 requirements, and NUR 275 Competencies for

-Contemporary Nursing Practice.
+(2.5 credits didactic, 1.0 lab credit, 0.5 credits clinical) Prerequisites: Written English, Life Span Developmental Psychology, Sociology, Anatomy & Physiology, Microbiology, College-level Math, all Phase 1 and 2 requirements, and NUR 275 Competencies for Contemporary Nursing Practice.
+Must be within three (3) credits or less of general education complete.

-The content in this clinical course will assist students to further develop their role as a member of the profession and continue to prepare them for professional nursing practice.
-Emphasis is on advanced skills, knowledge, judgment, and professional values.
-This course includes a laboratory and a dynamic clinical practice experience caring for multiple patients in a healthcare facility.

-Students are scheduled for clinical experiences and are required to travel to clinical site during the course term.
-Satisfactory grades in all components of the course: didactic, laboratory, and clinical experience are required to pass the course.
+In this clinical course, students will further develop their role as a member of the profession and continue to prepare for professional nursing practice.
+Emphasis is on advanced skills, knowledge, judgment, professional values, and NCLEX preparation.
+This course includes a laboratory and a dynamic clinical experience caring for multiple patients in a healthcare facility.
+Students are scheduled for clinical experiences and are required to travel to a clinical site during the course term.
+The course integrates the following products from Assessment Technologies Institute (ATI) for NCLEX preparation: the ATI Capstone Course and the ATI Live Review.
+These activities are mandatory and include two separate twohour proctored exams and a two day, 18-hour virtual live review.
+Satisfactory grades in all components of the course: didactics, laboratory, clinical experience, and ATI capstone are required to pass the course.